Peter and Petra Figeland.

 Alonzo married Genevieve Arsenault, and they had four children: Gail, Gloria, Loretta, and Gerard.

 George Gibson came to Big River with his parents in 1920.
 They homesteaded in the Ladder Valley district.

 Family members recall the tedious hours spent producing the grain under the supervision of their father.
 The grain was weeded and cut, and harvested by hand.
 After the grain was harvested the difficult work began.
-Each kernel had to be analyzed, selected, and polished, in order to qualify as award winning produce.
+Each kernel had to be analyzed, selected, and polished, to qualify as the award-winning produce.

 The Glendinning family came to the north in 1925.
 They lived in Bodmin for one year before moving into Big River.
 Bodmin was a French community during this time, and therefore one of the daughters (Alice) decided to take the opportunity to learn French.
 Alice arrived home and proudly displayed her ability to speak French.
 Her father could understand some of the language, which was why she was never allowed to repeat the new words she had learned.
 The French lessons ended.

 Mr. Glendinning was a carpenter and worked at several different jobs.
 He also worked for the R.C.A.F. at LaRonge.